 - Listen intently to the arresting officers and follow any orders, even if you disagree with why you are being arrested.
 If you fail to comply or resist arrest, they may tack on additional charges.

 - You may have heard the saying that, “everything you say or do can be used against you in the court of law.”
 It’s true.
 Try to remain as silent as possible about your situation.
 The state can use any admissions of guilt or emotional outbursts to discount your credibility at a later time.

-- Contact a Boulder criminal defense attorney as soon as possible.
+- Contact a Boulder criminal defense attorney at an established law firm as soon as possible.
 As soon as you hire representation, they will give you support, peace of mind, and guidance regarding next steps and throughout the proceedings.

 How Long Will My Case Stay on My Record?